AgAmemnno/web-genre/README.md

 # web-genre
-This application classifies and organizes websites by genre, making their creation easier.
+This application classifies and organizes websites by genre, making their creation easier.aaaaaaa suju